Science of Oil Spills Training Now Accepting Applications for Spring 2016

-JANUARY 15, 2015 -– NOAA's Office of Response and Restoration, a leader in providing scientific information in response to marine pollution, has scheduled a Science of Oil Spills (SOS) class for the week of April 27–May 1, 2015 in Houston, Texas.
+NOVEMBER 16, 2015 -– NOAA's Office of Response and Restoration, a leader in providing scientific information in response to marine pollution, has scheduled Science of Oil Spills (SOS) classes in two locations in spring 2016:

 - Fate and behavior of oil spilled in the environment.